Enumasam/Getting_And_Cleaning_Data_Assignment/CodeBook.md

 Measurement Labels

-Note: The explaination for these measurements are provided in the file features.info.txt, which is included in the repository.
+Note: The explaination for these measurements are provided in the file features_info.txt, which is included in the repository.

 1 tBodyAcc-mean()-X